GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 58. Dollar Drink Specials for Carol and pirate ship crew.
 Cheep boozing.
 Happy Hours.
 I love it.
 Dollar Bill has Pluribus on it. https://youtu.be/fUNTk5xsxk4?t=97 17,357,102 views September 20, 2016 - a brother from the copypasta social media gutter.
 10cc substance abuse band name.
 10cc concentrating on trucking right.
 Concentrating liquor.
 50ml / 75ml 10cc shots metaphors.
 Rat shots, BINGO Rat Episode One.

 59. How clear it is what is going to happen in the story.
 "White spirits", 'clear spirits" distilled, everclear.
 Drunk Carol the Tim Finnegan brown whiskey wisdom. https://en.wikipedia.org/wiki/Everclear_(disambiguation) - Eternity forever metaphors of ladder climb and fall Finn cycle.
 Clear sailing, fog horns.
+1 day ago, Irish people trying Everclear, Tim's wake. https://www.youtube.com/watch?v=FH2SRZZacSs

 60. Fog Horn / Pirate Ships / without yet horns - having to hell.
 Grace O'Malley: "her "fog horn tech" was a combination of simple acoustic signals and expert, experience-based seamanship, not the mechanical devices that would emerge centuries later."